 It was a fabulous strategy that helped us pay off that debt, pay for our wedding, put a down payment on our home, and go on a first-rate, 11-day honeymoon to Austria (in the span of 14 months).
 Especially when we added Frugal Decadence into the mix, meaning we didn't sit at home all day for want just because we didn't have much money to spend.

 But the ‘no' responses persisted in our household for months even after taking our debt out to the back and giving it a proper burial.

 No is easy.
-No doesn’t cost money (usually).
-No means we’re building up a wad of “yes’s” in our savings account or putting money towards debt.
+No doesn't cost money (usually).
+No means we're building up a wad of “yes's” in our savings account because we've learned how to save money, or putting money towards debt.

 But ‘no' is also unimaginative.
 It's limiting.
 And it's darn right boring after awhile.